s311354/Louis/_posts/2018-08-14-intorduction_of_wav_file_format.md

   </tr>
 </table>

- #### Note
-  The samples at a moment in time are called a sample frame.
+  In addition, the samples at a moment in time are called a sample frame.
 In a stereo file, a sample frame has 2 samples, one sample for the left channel and the other for right channel.

 =========== To be continued.... ==========